codewithngueny/multi_agents_finance/README.md

-See `demo/demo_notebook.ipynb` for a walkthrough with a captured sample run and `demo/screenshots/` for terminal captures of that run (regenerate your own live run by executing the notebook with your own API key — outputs will vary slightly since it's an LLM-driven system).
+See `demo/demo_notebook.ipynb` for a walkthrough with a captured sample run and `demo/screenshots/` for terminal captures of that run (regenerate your own live run by executing the notebook with your own API key.
+Outputs will vary slightly since it's an LLM-driven system).

 ## 5. Example interaction transcripts